LinkGoesBowling/Bowling-Scores-App/README.md

 # Bowling-Scores-App
-This is an incomplete project of a bowling scores app, written by just me, with no assistance from other programmers or AI.
+This is an incomplete project of a bowling scores app, written alone, with no assistance from other programmers or AI, and it is not an assignment.
 No new help forums were created to help me with this project, but I used existing forums to help me.
 This project is really just to display my programming skills, it's not really built for public use, but you can use it that way if you want to, I guess.
 This project is not copyrighted so use it in your project if you want to, but I wouldn't recommend it because other people probably have better open source score calculators.
 The score calculator is currently in progress.
 As of right now, the first 9 frames are functional based on tests from 6 random games that I bowled.
 Right now, scores just get logged to the console after every frame, and the 10th frame has not been completely  programmed yet, but I started working on it.
 Future versions will include a completely working scorecard, some stats, the frame-by-frame score will show up on the actual user interface rather than just the console, and it will have some CSS to make it look good.